doctor4rat/doctor4rat/README.md

 <div>
 :woman_technologist: About Me :

+- 💻 I upload youtube video for fun, so my youtube chanele is'nt about programming.

+- 😄 my real name is adar albajari, adar is a jewish month.

 - :telescope: I’m currently learning next js .

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.